Tea and taste

 Brewing and steeping

-When we steep tealeaves, our senses are awakened by thousands of low-boiling organic compounds, collectively called the 'aroma complex', from the tea liquor and the thousands of non-volatile compounds, not all of which are water-soluble, as well as ones that are water-soluble – the solubility of the compounds is related to the properties of the water used for soaking the leaves, such as temperature and pH.
+When we steep tealeaves, our senses are awakened by thousands of low-boiling organic compounds, collectively called the 'aroma complex'.
+These come from the tea liquor and the thousands of non-volatile compounds, not all of which are water-soluble.
+The solubility of the compounds is related to the properties of the water used for soaking the leaves, such as temperature and pH.
 Consequently, it is difficult to generalise and say that a specific organic compound is responsible for a particular taste.

 Around 98% of British people drink their tea with milk.
 When tea lovers add milk, the chemistry of tea can change.
 There are conflicting opinions as to the effect adding milk to tea has on the organic compounds contained therein, especially compounds called polyphenols (these contain aromatic rings with multiple OH substituents), which have been shown to have antioxidant properties – taking antioxidants can have health benefits.
 Studies have indicated that proteins in milk can bind to polyphenols in black tea and inhibit their antioxidant properties.
 Other research suggests that this does not actually affect the concentration of antioxidants in the blood after ingestion, because the binding can be broken down during digestion.
 So, the jury is out.
 What we do know is the polyphenols present in tea leaves are important for the colour and astringency of a cup of tea.